-All Academical Clerks are currently guaranteed rooms in College for all three or four years because of choir commitments.
-They are however asked to move into rooms outside the College during the summer vacations and sometimes during the Easter vacation, depending on conference commitments.
+All Academical Clerks are currently guaranteed rooms in College for all three or four years of their course because of choir commitments.
+They are, however, asked to move into rooms outside the College during the summer vacation and sometimes during the Easter vacation, depending on conference commitments.

 * The Room Ballot for 2017-18.
 Important Information.